At Lutheran Theological Seminary we serve three purposes:

 With European roots, North American substance, and fresh energy from global Lutheran ties, we embody a distinctive Canadian Lutheranism even as we embrace diversity.

+We are a welcoming community.
 LTS is an inclusive community and offers hospitality to all who participate in our programs of study.
 As disciples of Christ committed to public leadership among God's people in diverse and challenging cultural contexts, we eagerly learn from and welcome one another's diversity, including, but not limited to, theological perspective, race, ethnicity, nationality, gender identity, relationship status, age, physical ability, social and economic status and sexual orientation.

 Together with our Anglican and United Church of Canada partner seminaries in the Saskatoon Theological Union, we form the largest theological faculty in Western Canada, a unique ecumenical- and Canadian-based community of leadership formation.